Accounting & Finance Accounting

 - Elective module you would like to choose

-- Course syllabuses/outlines of equivalent modules in your prior studies for fulfilment of prerequistites purposes
+- Course syllabuses of equivalent modules in your prior studies for fulfilment of prerequistites purposes

 *(Google chrome is not supported the online application, please use other web browser for application.)

-- Fees paid are not refundable and transferable except as statutorily provided or under very exceptional circumstances.
+- Course fees paid are not refundable and transferable if courses are successfully commenced in any one of HKU SPACE Learning Centers except as statutorily provided or under very exceptional circumstances.

 - For details of payment method, please click here.